-The proposed rule is necessary to ensure the safety of vessels and people during the Rochester Harborfest Fireworks.
-The proposed safety zone is described in subparagraphs (1) of this regulation.
+The proposed rule and associated safety zones are necessary to ensure the safety of vessels and people during events in the Captain of the Port Buffalo area of responsibility that may pose a hazard to the public.
+The proposed safety zone is described in subparagraph (1) of this regulation.
 The proposed safety zone will be enforced only immediately before and during the event which poses hazard to the public and only upon notice by the Captain of the Port.
 The Captain of the Port Buffalo will cause notice of enforcement of the safety zone established by this section to be made by all appropriate means to the affected segments of the public including publication in the Federal Register in accordance with 33 CFR 165.7(a).
-Such means of notification may also include, but are not limited to, Broadcast Notice to Mariners or Local Notice to Mariners.
+Such means of notification may also include, but are not limited to.
+Broadcast Notice to Mariners or Local Notice to Mariners.
 The Captain of the Port will issue a Broadcast Notice to Mariners notifying the public when enforcement of the safety zone established by this section is suspended.